-If alternatives to the above placement options are necessary, this would be determined during the IPRC process, in conjunction with the parents.
+If alternatives to the above placement options are necessary, this would be determined during the IPRC process, in conjunction with the parent/guardians.
 If the Board cannot offer the required program, it will look to purchase services from another Board.
-Parents also have the option of enrolling their child in a Provincial School if their criteria and met.
-Parents are informed of alternative placements to the SGDSB placements through case conferences.
+Parent/guardians also have the option of enrolling their child in a Provincial School if their criteria are met.
+Parent/guardians are informed of alternative placements to the SGDSB placements through case conferences.